How we're improving air quality

 We have installed extra electric car charge points, brought schools together to talk about air quality, added more electric vehicles to our fleet and introduced a 20mph speed limit on every road that Southwark Council controls, to reduce collisions and encourage more sustainable travel, such as walking and cycling.

-Our new School Streets campaign, which launched recently, encourages schools in suitable locations to work together with parents and the council, to close roads outside schools at pick up and drop off times, helping to make the air cleaner and roads safer for school children.
+Our new School Streets campaign, which launched recently, encourages schools in suitable locations working with parents and the council, to close roads outside schools at pick up and drop off times.
+This helps to make the air cleaner and roads safer for school children.

 - constantly monitor the air to identify levels of harmful pollution, through our monitoring stations